Basement Expert Ltd

 If it does, you won't be able to compact it properly when it eventually goes in the wall.

-Pump-Save retarder is a blend batched in 500g soluble paper bags with the correct dose for maximum retardation of half a cubic metre of waterproof concrete* mix.
+Pump-Save retarder is a blend batched in small soluble paper bags with the correct dose for maximum retardation of half a cubic metre of waterproof concrete* mix.

 The problem is that by the time a truck leaves site, the concrete it left in the pump hopper and in the pump's pipes is already over an hour old.
 If the next truck doesn't arrive for another hour that concrete in the pump is out of time.
 It has started to set.